Poker Table Position

 Poker table position example.

-Lets say there are a number of players in the pot, and you hold a mediocre hand like middle pair on the flop.
+Lets say you're on the flop with a bunch of players in the pot, and you hold a mediocre hand like middle pair.

-If there is a lot of betting and raising before the action gets to you, you can be sure that you hand is not as strong as you hoped and so you can fold it comfortably without losing any chips.
+If there's a lot of betting and raising before the action gets to you, you can be sure that your hand isn't the best and you can happily fold without losing any chips.

-On the other hand, if you were in early position you may have made a bet with a hand that you thought was good, only to find that there are much stronger hands out there that will re-raise you and force you to fold.
-Therefore you will have lost chips due to this lack of information on your opponents from playing in early position.
+On the other hand, if you are in early position you may bet out with a decent hand, only to find that there are much stronger hands out there that will re-raise you and force you to fold.
+Therefore you will have lost chips due to a lack of information.

 The later you act in a hand, the more information you will have available to you about your opponents.